 - Typical buying signals might be: “When would you be able to deliver?”; “What other colours do you have?”; “That would be really useful”; “This is just what we need”.

-- If you do not stop selling, you might go on to talk yourself out of a sale.
+- If you do not stop selling, you might talk your prospect out of a sale.

 Take responsibility for closing the sale

 - The simplest way may be just to ask, "Can I take your order now?"

 - Take your cue from the customer.
 For example, if he or she asks about the price of a product, say "So is that the product you would like to buy?"